rudraprasadjena123/GITA-UniversityManagementSystem/README.md

 * CRUD Operations
 * Database Management

-The project demonstrates how a Java desktop application can interact with a relational database to perform real-world data management operations.
+The project demonstrates how a Java desktop application can communicate with a relational database and perform real-world data management operations.

 ---